KOTFAN/Natours/README.md

-Outdoors Landing Page
+Natours Landing Page

-Welcome to Outdoors – a beautifully designed landing page promoting outdoor activities and tours.
+Welcome to Natours – a beautifully designed landing page promoting outdoor activities and tours.
 The website features a clean, modern, and engaging design with a strong call to action for discovering tours.

 🌿 Features